amromchop/api_r2020/README.md

 ## The day of the workshop

 The workshop is scheduled to begin at 1 pm ET.
-In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your computer audio and video is set up, and get RStudio cloud up and running.
+In order to make sure that we can begin on schedule please make every effort to log into the BlueJeans conference 10 - 15 minutes early to allow time to get settled, ensure your computer audio and video is set up, and get RStudio cloud up and running.

 ## Acknowledgments